buckdan/StackOfQuestions-Firebase-React/README.md

 npm init
 ```

-2./You need a firebase project created one or use a empty firebase project.<br>
+2./You need a firebase project, create one or use a empty firebase project.<br>
 *(Make sure to enable firestore and authatication for google and facebook)*<br>

 3./Create a javascript file in `scr/firebase` name it firebaseConfig<br>